 - Graduation from an accredited nursing program.

 - The program requires the student to have a bachelor’s degree in nursing.
-All BSN courses must be completed by the time the application is submitted.
+All BSN courses must be completed prior to application deadline.

 - Unencumbered RN License is required.
 PA, NJ, and DE licensure must be documented prior to starting the program.

-- Must have one full year of intensive care experience in the United States prior to starting the nurse anesthesia program.
+- Must have one full year of intensive care experience in the United States prior to application deadline.

 - Applicants should have a GPA higher than 3.2 out of 4.0 for all undergraduate or graduate degrees.
 No GRE is required.

-- Three letters of recommendation: an academic reference, a supervisor, and a mentor/colleague.
+- Three current letters of recommendation: an academic reference, a supervisor, and a mentor/colleague.

 - Official transcripts for ALL schools attended after high school regardless of number of credits.

 - Advanced Cardiac Life Support (ACLS) certification, Pediatric Advanced Life Support (PALS), Basic Life Support (BLS) from the American Heart Association.

 - Documentation of an observational experience with a Certified Registered Nurse Anesthetist (CRNA)

 - Interview with the Admissions Committee.